 Corruption in India

-Media coverage of corruption cases in India appears to be increasing as popular tolerance seems to be waning.
+Media coverage of corruption cases in India appeared to be increasing as popular tolerance seems to be waning.
 India’s ranking with Transparency International’s Corruption Perception Index slipped three points to 87th out of 178 countries surveyed for 2010.
 In the December 2010 Global Corruption Barometer survey, also by Transparency International, 54 percent of respondents in India said they had paid a bribe in the past 12 months.
 That puts India ninth after Liberia (89 percent), Uganda (86 percent), Cambodia (84 percent), Sierra Leone (71 percent), Nigeria (63 percent), Afghanistan (61 percent), Iraq and Senegal (both at 56 percent).
 Media coverage of corruption cases is intense and the topic is expected to continue to dominate the press for the coming months.
 Recent high profile cases include questionable kickbacks on Commonwealth Games construction contracts, land development schemes in Maharashtra and Karnataka, and the dubious allocation of telecom licenses.

 U.S. firms continue to identify corruption as a major obstacle to American foreign direct investment, citing lack of transparency in the rules of governance, extremely cumbersome official procedures, and excessive and unregulated discretionary power in the hands of politicians and bureaucrats.
 Despite progress, the Indian economy is still constrained by excessive rules and a powerful bureaucracy with broad discretionary powers.
 India has a decentralized federal system of government in which states possess extensive regulatory powers.
 Regulatory decisions governing important issues such as zoning, land-use, and the environment vary between states.
 Opposition from labor unions and political constituencies slows the pace of reform in exit policy, bankruptcy, and labor rights.